GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 ### Usage

-After setting up the dependency and authentication, one can begin directly using the driver.
+After setting up the dependency and [authentication](#authentication), you can begin directly using the driver.

+The rest of this documentation will show examples of directly using the driver.
+In a real application, you should use one of R2DBC's user-friendly [client APIs](https://r2dbc.io/clients/) instead.

 The entry point to using the R2DBC driver is to first configure the R2DBC connection factory.